willtajer/latinHAM/README.md

 ## Introduction

-36latinHAM is a web-based puzzle game inspired by the classic Latin Square puzzle.
+latinHAM is a web-based puzzle game inspired by the classic Latin Square puzzle.
 The game challenges players to fill a 6x6 grid with colors, ensuring that each color appears exactly once in each row and column.
 This project was developed using Next.js and React, incorporating modern web development practices and a sleek user interface.

 ## Features